HeinoPortfolio/Java/Java Basics/README.md

 4. **Number Guess** -  A simple number guessing game that prompts the user to enter a number to guess the random number that was generated.
 The numbers range from 0 to 10.
 There is a maximum of 5  guesses before the game is over.

 5. **Game of Craps** - A simple game of Craps.
-The user starts out $100 and they can play until they quit or run out of money.
+The user starts out $100 and they can play until they quit or run out of money. ***Note:  A few additions could be added to the program.
+Some other error checking could be applied but overall logic is complete.***